Constraints in Go

 —Aza Raskin

-In my book Know Go, and in the previous tutorials in this series, you’ll learn all about generic programming in Go and the new universe of programs it opens up to us.
-Ironically, one of the new features of Go that gives us the most freedom is constraints.
+Ironically, constraints are one of the features of Go that gives us the most freedom as programmers.
 Let’s talk about that, and explain the paradox.

-that when we’re writing generic functions that take any type, the range
+we’re writing generic functions that take literally any type, the range

 of things we can do with values of that type is necessarily